 Step 3: Develop → Stop → Fix

 For 120 film, pre-rinse the film for 1 minute in room-temperature water.
-35mm films can skip this step.
+35mm film does not need to be rinsed.

-Set an additional 5 seconds more than the developing time on your timer, start, and pour the developing into the dev tank quickly.
-Once it’s in, use the spin stick that comes with the Paterson tank and spin the reels for the first minute.
-Make sure to change the direction of the spin frequently to break up the flow of water.
-When the water flows consistently in the same places, it can leave areas of unnaturally higher and lower density across the negatives.
+Set an additional 5 seconds more than the developing time on your timer, start, and pour the developer into the tank quickly.
+Once it’s in, use the spin stick that comes with the Paterson tank and spin the reels for the first minute, changing the direction of the spin frequently to break up the flow of water.
+When the water flows consistently in the same places, it can leave patches of higher and lower density across the negatives.

 This first minute of developer agitation is critical, as any unevenness in development from when the developer solution is first added will be amplified throughout the process.

 Then, after the first minute, it’s time to start inversions.
 What this means is to gently turn the tank upside down while spinning it at the same time.
 The gif on the right provides a simple demonstration of how to complete an inversion.

 Complete a set of three to four inversions every 30 seconds if the total developing time is less than 5 minutes, or once every minute if the developing time is 5 minutes or more.
 After the inversions are complete, gently tap the dev tank on a hard surface to dislodge any bubbles that may have settled on the film.

 For more information on agitation, and some extra tips on how different agitation methods can change the outcomes of your negatives, take a look at this article.
 That agitation article contains the most in-depth information about agitation cycles anywhere on the Internet, and also shows a few cases of how things can go wrong.

 Once the timer runs out, it’s time to pour out the developer and pour in the stop bath.
 The stop bath is a strong acetic acid solution that decreases the pH of the solution to a point where the developer is unable to continue working.